The Fairywill 5020E is a strong performing and very good value water flosser.

 3. Where is the best place to buy the Fairywill?

-The Fairywill 5020E cordless flosser can only be purchased via Amazon at the time of review.
+The Fairywill 5020E cordless flosser can only be purchased via eBay at the time of review.

 Why should you listen to us?